VoltaML/voltaML/README.md

 # 🤗 Accelerating Huggingface Models using voltaML

 We're adding support to accelerate Huggingface NLP models with **voltaML**.
+This work has been heavily inspired from [ELS-RD]'s(https://github.com/ELS-RD/transformer-deploy) work.
 This is still in the early stages and only few models listed in the below table are supported.
 We're working to add more models soon.

 ```python
 from voltaml.compile import VoltaNLPCompile